Vital documentary 'The Cleaners' dishes dirt on social media

 The Cleaners follows the content moderators home, showing the families who rely on them to stick with the job, no matter how awful it gets.
 It's a well-paying job in Manila, but it's still basically a digital sweatshop.

-"I've seen hundreds of beheadings", intones one anonymous cleaner in a flat voice.
-They watch suicides happening live, sickening videos showing children being sexually abused, appalling footage of carnage from war zones.
+"I've seen hundreds of beheadings," intones one anonymous cleaner in a flat voice.
+They watch suicides happening live, sickening videos showing children being sexually abused and appalling footage of carnage from war zones.
 Some would rather sift through garbage of a more physical kind -- scavenging the local dump -- rather than look at one more awful video.
 Others, the film tells us, end their own lives.

 Delete or ignore?